 The past creates the present.
 It is impossible to fully comprehend the world today unless you understand history.
 The aim of the department is to encourage a love of history amongst boys throughout the school.
 This is achieved in many ways, all of which are designed to stimulate enthusiasm for the broad narrative sweep of history, while developing an appreciation amongst boys of the subtleties of source analysis.
 Learning is augmented by trips abroad, visiting speakers, and regular meetings of the Junior and Senior History Societies.

-Head of Department - Mr C Gibbs
+Acting Head of Department - Mr O'Brien

 In the first three years we teach a chronological survey of British history from 1066 through to the 19th century.
 Major world events are also studied such as the French Revolution.
 In the L5th there is a far more of a global approach as the main events of the early 20th century are studied.
 The concentrated time period allows us to study topics such as the First World War in some depth and develop techniques such as source analysis and extended writing that will be needed if they continue with the subject higher up the school.
 The syllabus ends in 1945 ready for the GCSE Cold War topic.
 After the summer exam there is an opportunity for the boys to do independent research into an historical topic of their own choosing.